efreesen/sports_betting_engine/README.md

 In Memory Persistence
 ---------------------

-To test the project using in memory persistence change app/repositories/repository_support.rb to look like this:
+To test the project using in memory persistence change app/repositories/base_repository.rb to look like this:

-    class RepositorySupport
+    class BaseRepository < ActiveRepository::Base
-      def self.save_in_memory?
-        true
+      self.save_in_memory = true
-        # false
+      # self.postfix = "Model"
     end

-      def self.model_class_suffix
-        "Model"
-        # "Document"
-      end
-    end

 Using this approach my tests took:

-Finished in 0.12586 seconds
+Finished in 0.85932 seconds
 25 examples, 0 failures

 ActiveRecord Persistence